pxseu/crabdis/README.md

 This is a simple in-memory key-value store written in Rust.
 It's somewhat compatible with Redis via the [RESP](https://redis.io/docs/reference/protocol-spec/) protocol, but it's not a drop-in replacement.
 A lot of commands are missing and stuff might not work as expected.

-Please don't use this in production.
-Or do, I'm not your mom.
-But don't blame me if it eats your data.
+> [!NOTE]
+> While it's technically possible to run `crabdis` in production, it's not recommended, use at your own risk!

 # Why?

-I wanted to write Redis but multi-threaded and in Rust.
-This is the result.
-Works?
-Kinda.
-Is it good?
-Maybe.
-Is it fast?
-Yes.
+I like tinkering with stuff I use and Redis is a great tool.
+It was started when the License fiasco happened and I wanted to write my own Redis-compatible server in Rust.
+This project works with notable clients like [ioredis](https://github.com/luin/ioredis) and [Bun](https://bun.com/docs/runtime/redis).

+> [!IMPORTANT]
+> Bun support is only available since version `0.1.25` of `crabdis` due to incorrect RESP3 support in earlier versions.
+As always, use the latest version of `crabdis` and `bun` to get the best experience.

 # Installation